About the NAD T 778

 BluOS Wireless High-Resolution Multiroom Audio: The included BluOS kit makes the NAD T 778 part of the BluOS wireless high-resolution multiroom audio eco-system - consisting of powered speakers, soundbar speakers, amplifiers, players, and hard-drives.
 The BluOS wireless high-resolution multiroom audio ecosystem uses your home's wireless WiFi network to connect multiple Bluesound products and play your music in perfect sync, or different music simultaneously, anywhere in your home.
 BluOS can wirelessly transmit lossless music up to 24-bit/192kHz at ultra-fast speeds with no lag and zero loss in sound quality.

-- Compatible Multiroom Audio Sources: The following audio sources can be used for multiroom audio playback - internet radio (including TuneIn & iHeart Radio); online music services (including Tidal, Spotify, Amazon, Deezer, Slacker, and Napster); Bluetooth & USB audio, music libraries (from computers and NAS drives); as well as hardwired analog & digital audio inputs (excluding HDMI).
+- Compatible Multiroom Audio Sources: The following audio sources can be used for multiroom audio playback - internet radio (including TuneIn & iHeart Radio); online music services (including Tidal, Spotify, Amazon, Deezer, Slacker, and Napster); Bluetooth & USB audio, plus music libraries (from computers and NAS drives). *NAD components using the BluOS MDC are unable to share their analog, digital, or HDMI inputs with other BluOS devices due to hardware limitations.

 - Number of BluOS Zones: Up to 16 Bluesound devices can be connected in a strictly wireless environment.
 Demonstrated practice has shown that you can create up to 8 groups of 8 Bluesound devices or 4 groups of 16 Bluesound devices.
 If you want to connect more than 16 Bluesound devices, you will need to connect the Bluesound devices to your network using a wired connection.
 BluOS can then control up to 64 devices in a strictly wired environment.